pysat/pysat/docs/new_instrument.rst

 pysat works by calling modules written for specific instruments that load and process the data consistent with the pysat standard.
-The name of the module corresponds to the combination 'platform_name' provided when initializing a pysat instrument object.
-The module should be placed in the pysat instruments directory or in the user specified location (via mechanism to be added) for automatic discovery.
-A compatible module may also be supplied directly to pysat.Instrument(inst_module=input module) if it also contains attributes platform and name.
+The name of the python file corresponds to the combination 'platform_name' provided when initializing a pysat.Instrument object.
+The module should be placed in the pysat instruments directory for native support.
+A compatible module may also be supplied directly to pysat.Instrument(inst_module=python_module_object).

 Some data repositories have pysat templates prepared to assist in integrating a new instrument.
-See Supported Templates for more.
+See the Supported Data Templates section or the template instrument module code under `pysat/instruments/templates/` for more.

 Naming Conventions
 ------------------